Nonsense

-Nonsense is a communication, via speech, writing, or any other symbolic system, that lacks any coherent meaning.
-Sometimes in ordinary usage, nonsense is synonymous with absurdity or the ridiculous.
+Nonsense is a form of communication, via speech, writing, or any other formal logic system, that lacks any coherent meaning.
+In ordinary usage, nonsense is sometimes synonymous with absurdity or the ridiculous.
 Many poets, novelists and songwriters have used nonsense in their works, often creating entire works using it for reasons ranging from pure comic amusement or satire, to illustrating a point about language or reasoning.
 In the philosophy of language and philosophy of science, nonsense is distinguished from sense or meaningfulness, and attempts have been made to come up with a coherent and consistent method of distinguishing sense from nonsense.
 It is also an important field of study in cryptography regarding separating a signal from noise.

 Literary

 The phrase "Colorless green ideas sleep furiously" was coined by Noam Chomsky as an example of nonsense.
-However, this can easily be confused with poetic symbolism.
 The individual words make sense and are arranged according to proper grammatical rules, yet the result is nonsense.
 The inspiration for this attempt at creating verbal nonsense came from the idea of contradiction and seemingly irrelevant and/or incompatible characteristics, which conspire to make the phrase meaningless, but are open to interpretation.
 The phrase "the square root of Tuesday" operates on the latter principle.
-This principle is behind the inscrutability of the kōan "What is the sound of one hand clapping?", where one hand would presumably be insufficient for clapping without the intervention of another.
+This principle is behind the inscrutability of the kōan "What is the sound of one hand clapping?", where one hand would presumably be insufficient for clapping.